ctross/DieTryin/README.md

 	               size_out=1000, border_size=10, asr=1.6180,
 	               id_range=NULL, id_names=NULL, spin=TRUE)
 ```

 This will open up a semi-automated photo editing process.
 The first image will pop up.
 If spin=TRUE, then we must tell R if the image should be spun.
 If the image is correctly rotated, click in the upper-left corner of the image, and it will disappear.
 If a 90 degree spin clockwise is needed, click the upper-right corner.
 Click the lower-right corner for a 180 degree spin, and the bottom-left for a 270 degree spin.
 Once a spin is selected, the same photo will re-appear.
-Now click at the point where the final image should have its upper-left corner, and drag the box out to set the boundares for the final processed image.
+Now click at the point where the final image should have its upper-left corner, and drag the box out to set the boundaries for the final processed image.
 Repeat for all photos.
 If you mess up and don't want to redo the whole loop, run the command but set id_names to include only the ids that need to be redone: i.e., id_names=c("XXX","XXY","A12").

-Its time to print out the photos, laminate them, and arrange them on some boards!
+It’s time to print out the photos, laminate them, and arrange them on some boards!

 Now we can move on to building the survey.
 We run:
 ```{r}